Buying real estate in Rio de Janeiro?

 Sources: C40, Prefeitura do Rio, Climate Adaptation Platform

-In cities like Rio de Janeiro, new bike lanes and pedestrian-friendly initiatives are making neighborhoods more appealing for those who love the outdoors.
+In cities like Rio de Janeiro, new bike lanes and pedestrian-friendly initiatives have made neighborhoods more appealing to those who love the outdoors.

-Rio has been investing in bike lanes since the early '90s, and now it has about 450 km of cycle lanes, putting it among the top cities globally for cycling.
-This makes it a paradise for cyclists and outdoor enthusiasts, enhancing the city's charm.
+Rio has been investing in bike lanes since the early '90s, and now it has about 450 km of cycle lanes, making it one of the top cycling cities globally.
+These changes not only enhance the city's charm but also boost property values.
+For example, in Vancouver, homes near bike lanes have seen price increases, and a similar trend is happening in Rio.

-Sources: ITDP, Nathan Schiff, The Latin Investor, World's Best Cities, Rio.com
+Sources: ITDP, Nathan Schiff, World's Best Cities, Rio.com

-4) Rio de Janeiro's aging population will boost demand for accessible homes in well-connected areas
+4) Rio de Janeiro’s aging population will boost demand for accessible housing in well-connected areas

 The aging population in Rio de Janeiro is growing rapidly, with the number of people aged 65 and over expected to reach 1.7 million by 2025.